Creating connections across organizational and cultural barriers.

-A 12-day first residency in the fall at the U.S. Fish and Wildlife Service’s prestigious National Conservation Training Center in Shepherdstown, West Virginia.
+A 11-day first residency in the fall at the U.S. Fish and Wildlife Service’s prestigious National Conservation Training Center in Shepherdstown, West Virginia.
 The curriculum begins with a focus on personal leadership then expands to leadership relevant to teams, and to the organization.
 Learning is optimized by anchoring the curriculum to the principles of Adaptive Leadership™.
-Harvard University faculty from Cambridge Leadership Associates provide the course “connective tissue” linking exercises, case examples, and learning into a cohesive picture for conservation leadership.
+World class faculty provide the course “connective tissue” linking exercises, case examples, and learning into a cohesive picture for conservation leadership.
 A highly interactive mix of learning deliveries provides a strong knowledge and experiential base.
 Content is enriched through lively discussion, debate of conservation specific case examples, and challenging critical thinking skills.

 The overall leadership development experience includes highly interactive instruction on topics including:

 - Basic Adaptive Leadership Concepts: